-The Relationship Between Gluteus Medius Activation And Pain Intensity during stair ascent and descent in Patient With Patellofemoral Pain Syndrome: a cross-sectional study
+Exploring the Relationship Between Gluteus Medius Activation and Pain Intensity in Patients With Patellofemoral Pain Syndrome: A Cross-Sectional Study

 Document Type : Original article